Welcome to Bridge to Benefits

 NOTE: This screening tool does not determine eligibility.
 It is only a guideline.
 After using this screening tool, you must apply to each program to be sure your are eligible.

-Open enrollment for private insurance ends on March 31.
+Open enrollment for private insurance has ended.
 However, you can apply and enroll in Medical Assistance and MinnesotaCare throughout the year.
 You also can enroll in private insurance if you have a qualifying life event such as marriage, birth of a child or loss of qualifying health coverage.
 Read more about the enrollment deadline, how you will be eligible if you made an attempt to enroll and the penalty for going without insurance.

 The Bridge to Benefits (B2B) website will be updated on Jan.
 1, 2014 to include information on and screening for health care programs under the full implementation of the Affordable Care Act.

 Children's Defense Fund-Minnesota put together a Question & Answer on what you need to know about the Affordable Care Act and how you may benefit from full implementation of the law.
 Learn more.